-History leader - Mr Stoddart and Mrs Greathead
+History Leaders: Mr Stoddart and Mrs Greathead

-At Holden Clough Community Primary School our aims are to fulfil the requirements of the National Curriculum for history; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of historical concepts, knowledge and skills; and for the children to develop a love for history.
-Furthermore, we aim to inspire in pupils a curiosity and fascination about history that will remain with them for the rest of their lives.
+At Holden Clough Community Primary School our aims are to fulfil the requirements of the National Curriculum for History; providing a broad, balanced and differentiated curriculum; ensuring the progressive development of historical concepts, knowledge and skills; and for the children to develop a love for History.
+Furthermore, we aim to inspire in pupils a curiosity and fascination about History that will remain with them for the rest of their lives.
 A high-quality history education will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world (The 2014 Primary National Curriculum in England).

 The aims of teaching history is linked to our school values:

-‘A family of independent life-long learners that reach for the stars’
+‘A family of independent life-long learners that reach for the stars.’

 We want our children to be confident, resilient, have compassion, understand and respect differences and challenge and engage actively with historical issues, leading them to ask relevant questions and think critically when searching for answers.